What’s On This Page

-With VitaRx's personalized daily vitamin kits you are able to create a custom daily packet which allows you to take all the vitamins you want and need on a daily basis.
+With VitaRx's personalized daily vitamin kits, you are able to create a custom daily packet which allows you to take all the vitamins you want and need on a daily basis.
 These kits include only what you want to have in them and nothing that you don't.
-Every month you will receive box with 30 new kits for that month.
-Making adding healthy supplements, minerals and vitamins to your daily diet easier and more convenient than every before.
-Oh and its really affordable too!
+Every month you will receive a vitamin dispense box with 30 individualized packs for that month.
+Making adding healthy supplements, minerals and vitamins to your daily diet easier and more convenient than ever before.
+Oh and it's really affordable, too!

 How It Works